 - Fuel is rationed due to a lack of refining capacity, so lines at gas stations are long, and it can take up to 2 hours to fill a small scooter tank.

 - Prices are very inexpensive compared to what we are used to.
 An hour at an Internet café when we tried to reschedule our flights cost only 40 cents.
 The room at Pak Sia’s house, which included 3 meals per day, was $100 per person for 2 weeks.

 Pasir Panjing is populated mostly by Dayaks, almost all of whom are related.
 Whenever any community event is involved everyone is invited, including us.
 In our 2 weeks we went to two going-away parties and one wedding.
 Children can walk the dark streets at night without any concern.

 We stayed at Pak Sia’s house in Pasir Panjing and were welcomed like we were family.

 Pak Sia welcoming us with refreshments upon our arrival

 His family welcomes worldwide volunteers that work at the Care Center across the street.
 These are usually young students or young conservationists, paying for this on their own, so Pak Sia charges them a minimal price for room and board.

-Being a veterinarian, and having been there before, I had access to orangutans at the Care Center not available to most people.
-This page will show you many pictures of orangutans in the wild and at the care and rehabilitation center outside the park.
+Being a veterinarian, and having been there before, I had access to orangutans at the Care Center that is not available to most people.
+This page will show you many pictures of orangutans in the wild and at the Care and Rehabilitation Center outside the park.
 Pace yourself, because there is a large amount of information on this page if you follow all the links.